madMAx43v3r/chia-gigahorse/README.md

 For now all the compute is done on the harvester machine, offloading to farmer machine will be supported in the future.

-## FlexFarmer v2.3.0
+## FlexFarmer

 Using FlexFarmer is an alternative to running Gigahorse Chia node / farmer / harvester.
 It does not require running a Node, but you have to switch your NFT to flexpool.

 See here for more info on how to use FlexFarmer: https://www.reddit.com/r/Flexpool/comments/11a2mqe/flexfarmer_v230_gigahorse_madmax43v3rs_compressed/

-GPU farming on Nvidia is only supported on Linux for now.
-Support for AMD and Intel is in the works, and that will work on Windows as well.
+Right now only CPU and Nvidia GPU farming is supported on Linux, no Windows support yet.

 Note: The fee is taken from the partials with FlexFarmer, instead of the 0.25 XCH farmer block reward, so there is no fear of paying too much fee if unlucky.